 Quantity Reserve Settings (i.e. Inventory Levels) and Inventory Statistics

-Qty Reserve settings are used to allocate Inventory quantities to various pending transactions in AcctVantage’s Sales and Inventory modules.
-Effective use of these settings can be beneficial in managing sales fulfillment, back order management and general Inventory levels.
+Qty Reserve categories are used to allocate Inventory quantities to various pending transactions in AcctVantage’s Sales and Inventory modules.
+Effective use of these categories can be beneficial in managing sales fulfillment, back order management and general Inventory levels.

 On the Inventory tab of the Product record, you can see a detailed breakdown of the Inventory availability and values for the item.

 - The Qty Reserve categories that are that included in the Qty Available calculations can be activated or deactivated on the Inventory tab of the System Setup screen.
 Each setting is optional.
 See the System Setup section below.